Timeless Marketing Wisdom from Alex Hormozi for African Entrepreneurs

 5. Don’t Just Compete.
 Change the Game.

+Africa is full of copycats.
+One person opens a juice bar in Mikocheni, and the next month there are ten more.
+But instead of replicating what’s trending, ask: “What is nobody doing well?”
 Hormozi teaches a key mindset: category creation.
-Can you carve a new space maybe by combining two existing ideas, serving a neglected audience, or delivering with a twist?
-The people who win aren’t always better they’re just different in a way that matters.
+Can you carve a new space by combining two existing ideas, serving a neglected audience, or delivering with a twist?
+The people who win aren’t always better; they are simply different in a meaningful way.

 6. Attention is Earned, Not Bought